 Cleats and Bow/Stern Eyes

+I WARNING PERSONAL INJURY and/or PRODUCT or PROPERTY DAMAGE HAZARD!
 NEVER lift your boat using the bow/stern eyes or the cleats.

 Read the section on towing in the Sport Boat Owner's Manual before: